timKraeuter/graph-rule-generation/README.md

 This library allows users to programmatically generate graphs, graph transformation rules, and even _entire_ graph transformation systems.
 Currently, it targets the graph transformation tool [Groove](https://groove.ewi.utwente.nl/).

 ## Generating graphs:
-Graphs are created using the _GrooveGraphBuilder_ and can be written for Groove via their _write()_ method.
+Graphs are created using the _GrooveGraphBuilder_ and can be written for Groove via the _GrooveRuleAndGraphWriter_.
 Here is an example of how to use the builder:
 ```java
 GrooveGraphBuilder builder = new GrooveGraphBuilder();